At least 2 U.S. service members killed in Afghanistan

-At least two U.S. military service members were killed Wednesday night and another wounded during a raid against an ISIS target in eastern Afghanistan, the Pentagon said.
+At least two U.S. military service members were killed and another wounded Wednesday night during a firefight with ISIS in eastern Afghanistan, U.S. military officials said.

+Two of the service members who were wounded were medevaced and later died of their injuries.
+A bullet grazed the third service member, the officials said.
+Numerous ISIS fighters were also killed.

+Troops were conducting an operation with the Afghan National Defense and Security Forces when they came under attack in Nangarhar province, a remote area along the border with Pakistan, Pentagon spokesman Capt.
+Jeff Davis said Thursday.

-The operation occurred near Achin, a district in the south of Nangarhar province, where earlier this month the U.S. dropped the largest non-nuclear weapon ever used — also known as the "mother of all bombs" — to obliterate an ISIS tunnel complex.
+The mission occurred in the Momand Valley — the same place where earlier this month, the U.S. dropped the largest non-nuclear weapon ever used — also known as the "mother of all bombs" — to obliterate an ISIS tunnel complex.

+ISIS's regional branch for South Asia, known as ISIS-K — for the Khorasan province — calls the region home.

+"The fight against ISIS-K is important for the world, but sadly, it is not without sacrifice," Gen. John Nicholson, the top U.S. commander in Afghanistan, said in a statement.

 Afghanistan remains mired in violence and bloodshed as the Taliban and ISIS fight over territory and clash against government and coalition forces.